- We advise you to exercise a high degree of caution in Burma overall due to the uncertain security situation and possibility of further civil unrest.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

-There is a risk of crime, such as mugging, petty theft and burglary.
-There have also been incidents of violent crime directed against foreigners.
+There is a risk of crime, including mugging, petty theft and burglary.
+There have been incidents of violent crime directed against foreigners.
 Local law enforcement officials have a limited capacity to respond to or prevent crime.

 Money and valuables

 Before you go, you should consider how you are going to access your money.
 You should bring enough cash to cover your expenses for the duration of your stay.
 There are a small number of automatic teller machines (ATMs) in Rangoon which are connected to the international banking system and accept foreign cards and provide cash advances on credit/debit cards.
 International money transfers are now available through numerous banks in Rangoon.
 Reports of technical problems with newly introduced ATMs are common.
 Travellers who choose to use ATMs in Burma should monitor their transaction records.

 You should be aware that banks, money changers and commercial establishments in Burma occasionally refuse foreign currency on the basis of reports of counterfeit currency in circulation.
 US currency is widely accepted at commercial establishments, but notes with marks, folds creases or tears are not accepted.
 Other foreign currencies and travellers' cheques are rarely (if at all) accepted for payment at hotels or for the purchase of goods or services, including airline tickets.
 Credit cards are accepted in a very limited number of establishments in Burma.